14-man France loses Grand Slam bid after defeat in Scotland - WHIZ News

 The Haouas red card was symptomatic of a France side that was decidedly off even before kickoff.
 In the warmup, reserve hooker Camille Chat limped off and had to be replaced.

-Romain Ntamack missed a long-range penalty, then dropped a punt and walked off with a head knock in the eighth minute.
+Romain Ntamack missed a long-range penalty, then dropped a punt and walked off in the eighth minute with a head knock.

 Meanwhile, flanker Francois Cros was sin-binned for a tip tackle, while on his knees, of lock Grant Gilchrist, though it appeared teammate Paul Willemse was more at fault.